Advance Australia Fair: Adoption by the Whitlam government

-In 1974 the Whitlam government performed a nationwide opinion survey to determine the song to be sung on occasions of national significance.
-Conducted through the Australian Bureau of Statistics, the survey polled 60,000 people nationally.
-"Advance Australia Fair" was chosen by 51.4% of respondents and, on 9 April of that year, Whitlam announced in parliament that it was the national anthem.
-It was to be used on all occasions excepting those of a specifically regal nature.
-A spokesman for Whitlam later stated that the Government regarded the tune, primarily, as the national anthem.
 During the 1975 election campaign following the dismissal of Whitlam by Sir John Kerr, David Combe proposed that the song be played at the start of the Labor Party's official campaign launch on 24 November 1975 at Festival Hall, Melbourne.
 Whitlam's speechwriter Graham Freudenberg rejected this idea because, among other reasons, the status of the anthem at that point was still tentative.